Grape blend: Sangiovese, Montepulciano

 Alcohol content: 12.5% vol

-Wine and Food Pairing – Served chilled (around 10 °C) it’s delicious as an unusual aperitif, but it also goes well with important fish dishes – Cacciucco (= Tuscan fish soup), cuttlefish “in zimino” (with Swiss chard) – or a board of cold cuts and crostini (even spicy ones), as well as “putting out the fire” of a dish of pasta “all’arabbiata” or a mixed grill with Piccantissima sauce.
+Wine and Food Pairing – Served chilled (around 10 °C) it’s delicious as an unusual aperitif or for a summer picnic, with classic appetizers (even spicy crostini with fresh cheese and cold cuts), and also for making Sangria.
+It adapts to flavoursome fish dishes, for example Cacciucco (= Tuscan fish soup) or cuttlefish “in zimino” (with Swiss chard), as well as putting out the fire of a dish of pasta “all’arrabbiata”, or a mixed grill with Piccantissima sauce.